Kotlin/kotlinx-kover/docs/gradle-plugin/index.md

 }
 ```

-**It is important that if used [dependencies in multi-project builds](#single-report-over-several-projects), one type of coverage library: embedded Kover or JaCoCo of the same version is used**
+**It is important that if [dependencies in multi-project builds](#single-report-over-several-projects) are specified, only one type of coverage library (embedded Kover or JaCoCo) is used across these projects**

 ## Implicit plugin dependencies